-When you are looking to upgrade your vehicle or buying your first one, you may have been asked if you want to include gap protection.
-Many drivers are not even sure if they have the coverage or it's worth adding to their car insurance quote.
+Gap insurance is an often overlooked and misunderstood form of insurance for your car.
+When you are looking to upgrade your vehicle or buy your first one, you may have been asked if you want to include gap protection.
+Many drivers are not even sure if they have the coverage or if it's worth adding to their car insurance quote.
+Here we will outline how it works and answer some of the most frequently asked questions to help you decide whether you should include it.

 Also known as guaranteed auto protection or guaranteed asset protection, is additional automobile coverage that protects you in the event of your vehicle being totaled or stolen.
 It will substitute the actual cash value between your vehicle and how much you owe.
 Gap insurance is only available from dealerships or financing companies.